bryanp202/Weekend-Raytracer/README.md

-# A recreation of Raytracer in one Weekend" by Peter Shirley
+# A recreation of "Raytracer in one Weekend" by Peter Shirley
 A simple raytracer.
 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)